readthedocs/ethicalads.io/content/posts/2022-best-search-engines-for-your-privacy.md

 Like DuckDuckGo, Brave has desktop and mobile apps so you can search privately everywhere.
 They claim not to store searches, clicks, or any other data and allow truly anonymous searches.
 Brave specifically mentions that they do not filter or downrank any search results.
-For a good good alternative from a team focused on privacy, you can't go wrong with Brave Search.
+**For a good alternative from a team focused on privacy, you can't go wrong with Brave Search.**

 ### Other alternatives